-Pipe Repair Seattle
+Pipe Repair & Re-Piping Seattle

-Plumbing Pipe Repair
+Plumbing Pipe Repair & Re-Piping Services

 Does the look and taste of your water remind you of that “beer” you tasted at BumberShoot in ‘95?
 It’s time to get some mouthwash and call Rush Plumbing.

-Rush Plumbing’s Seattle pipe repair specialists will perform a methodical camera inspection of the pipes leaving your home or business and create end-to-end solutions that fit your unique situation and budget.
+Rush Plumbing’s Seattle plumbing repair specialists will perform a methodical camera inspection of the pipes leaving your home or business and create end-to-end solutions that fit your unique situation and budget.
 Some common methods we use are removal and replacement of the pipes, detection and repair of minor leaks, trenchless pipe-lining, chemical grouting, internal pipe seals, slip lining, Cured-in-Place Pipe (CIPP), pipe bursting and others.

 Whatever plumbing pipe repair solution is right for your residential home or commercial business, we are standing by with tried-and-true processes, tools, and technology to get the job done right the first time.
 From the moment you book your appointment, our experienced team of water, sewer, and commercial plumbing specialists work bell-to-bell to fix your plumbing issues and make you feel like you’re our only customer.